 If you want to bring a Colonial twist of sorts to your holiday celebration, Williamsburg is the perfect destination for you at Christmastime.

-Yearly, this town where the College of William and Mary is located, holds A Colonial Christmas celebration to give visitors a glimpse of the Jamestown Settlement and the American Revolution at the Museum at Yorktown.
+Yearly, this town where the College of William and Mary is located holds A Colonial Christmas celebration to give visitors a glimpse of the Jamestown Settlement and the American Revolution at the Museum at Yorktown.
 Celebrating Christmas is also a time for you to learn and explore the rich history of the town and the country.
 Every day in December, you can admire the Jamestown Settlement reenactment as you sip coffee or hot cocoa.

 Experience the magical holiday season in Greater Wilmington, Delaware with a variety of festivities.
 During the holidays, magnificently decorated mansions are a spectacle in Wilmington.
 They feature elaborate outdoor Christmas lights displays and well-trimmed, glorious indoor gardens.
-This quaint town of Wilmington, home to top-rated Wilmington University, still holds on to their colonial heritage even as it keeps up with the modern times.
+This quaint town of Wilmington, home to top-rated Wilmington University, still hold on to their colonial heritage even as it keeps up with the modern times.
 This town is Capture the holiday spirit in Wilmington with a fun-filled family vacation there!

 Woodstock looks magical during the holiday season.
 Located just a few miles from Community College of Vermont, the entire town looks exactly like a scene straight out of the Currier & Ives.
 You can expect an old-fashioned, homey feel that the holidays are all about!
 There is not a wrong time to visit Vermont but if you decide to go, visit Woodstock during the holidays.
 The particularly fun and charming scenes out of a Christmas card does not disappoint!
 Spend a delightful winter Christmas in Woodstock, Vermont!